chawintree/Pokedex.Api/README.md

 ## Prerequisites

-The user should have `.NET 6.0` SDKs and installed, and optionally `docker`
+The user should have the `.NET 6.0` SDKs installed and optionally `docker`

 ## Building the application

-Run the following command in the root directory to create a Docker image called `pokedex-api``
+Run the following command in the root directory to create a Docker image called `pokedex-api`

 ``` cmd
 docker build -t pokedex-api -f src/Pokedex.Api/Dockerfile .